dilevin/computer-graphics-csc317/README.md

 For purposes of this class, academic dishonesty is defined as:

-- Any attempt to pass off work on a test that didn't come straight out of your own head.
+- Any attempt to pass off work on a test, quiz or assignment that didn't come straight out of your own head.
 - Any collaboration on written or programming assignments (its ok to share ideas on programming assignments but the code MUST be your own) in which the